Rules

 1. Objectives: To provide fun, relaxation, exercise, self-improvement, challenge, and healthy competition while achieving the purpose of the MDT Golf League.

-1. Place, Day, and Time: Victory Links Golf Course, Mondays 5:30pm (shotgun start)
+1. Place, Day, and Time: Columbia Golf Club, Mondays 4:30pm (tee time start)

 1. Schedule, Teams, and Fee